Helm Installation Guide#

 # Check OpenBao status

-kubectl exec -it kleidia-platform-openbao-0 -n kleidia -- vault status
+kubectl exec -it kleidia-platform-openbao-0 -n kleidia -- bao status

 # If sealed, check auto-unseal configuration